symfony/symfony-docs/quick_tour/the_big_picture.rst

 .. tip::

     Extending the ``Controller`` base class is optional.
-As a matter of fact, a controller can be a plain PHP function or even a PHP closure. "`The Controller`_" chapter of the book tells you everything about Symfony2 controllers.
+As a matter of fact, a controller can be a plain PHP function or even a PHP closure.
+    ":doc:`The Controller</book/controller>`" chapter of the book tells you everything about Symfony2 controllers.

 The template name, ``AcmeDemoBundle:Welcome:index.html.twig``, is the template *logical name* and it references the